 As a liquidity risk management tool, the Manager may limit the number of Shares of a Sub-Fund redeemed on any Dealing Day to Shares representing 10% of the total Net Asset Value of Shares of the relevant Sub-Fund in issue (subject to the conditions under the heading entitled "Restrictions on Redemption" in the section headed "Redemption of Shares").
-The Manager may also apply a "swing pricing" mechanism under certain circumstances.
-Please refer to the section "Adjustment of Prices" for further details.
+Where specified in the relevant Appendix, the Manager may also apply a "swing pricing" mechanism under certain circumstances.
+Please refer to the section "Adjustment of Prices" and the relevant Appendix for further details.